sparrowsaurora/Yuki/output/output.md

 ## File Paths

-    voice_output/          # Controls the voice output
+    output/                 # Controls the voice output
-     └── voice_output.md   # Description of the 'voice_output' directory
+     ├── text_response.py   # Where the Script for the Voice is created from inputs ├── voice_output.py    # Where the voice is rendered └── output.md          # Description of the 'output' directory

 https://platform.openai.com/docs/guides/text-to-speech